-At this critical time for the hydro sector, the African Hydropower conference will bring together industry leaders and political influencers to debate and discuss the key issues facing the industry.
-This African hydroelectricity summit will bring together industry professionals in Africa (a continent with excellent infrastructure and a variety of dams) and beyond to discuss water and energy issues relevant to Africa.
-It will cover areas like civil works and challenging conditions, hydrology, and flood and drought management, hydro technology, environmental and social aspects, and other important issues facing the industry.
+The forum will also bring together industry professionals in Africa (a continent with excellent infrastructure and a variety of dams) and beyond to discuss water and energy issues relevant to Africa.
+It will cover areas like civil works and challenging conditions, hydrology, and flood and drought management, hydro technology, environmental and social aspects, and much more.

 Communications & Marketing Manager